Alexandria, Romania: Education

-There are three high schools in Alexandria: the Alexandru D. Ghica National College, the Alexandru Ioan Cuza Theoretical High School, and the Constantin Noica Theoretical High School.
+There are four high schools in Alexandria: the Alexandru D. Ghica National College, the Alexandru Ioan Cuza Theoretical High School, the Mircea Scarlat National Pedagogical College and the Constantin Noica Theoretical High School.

 In 1897, the Ștefan cel Mare School moved from its former location to 310 Libertății Street; a local entrepreneur, M. Frangulea, obtained the plot and hired renowned architect Alexandru Săvulescu to build the new boys' primary school for the city.

 Religion

 The Diocese of Alexandria and Teleorman is a diocese of the Romanian Orthodox Church.
 Its see is Saint Alexander Cathedral in Alexandria and its ecclesiastical territory covers Teleorman County.

 Sports

 CSM Alexandria is a football club founded in 1948; it plays in the Romanian Liga III.
 CS Universitatea Alexandria is a women's football club founded in 2012.
 Stadionul Municipal, which holds 5,000 people, is the home ground for both clubs; the stadium is currently undergoing reconstruction.
 The Alexandria women's basketball team plays in the Liga Națională.